glebarez/padre/README.md

 CIPHER:

-	to-be-decrypted value (or token) that a server leaked to you. if not provided, values will be read from STDIN make sure you tip GoPaddy about the encoding nature with options -e and -r (e.g. base64-encoded ciphers)
+	to-be-decrypted value (or token) that vulnerable server leaked to you. if not provided, values will be read from STDIN make sure you tip GoPaddy about the encoding nature with options -e and -r (e.g. base64-encoded ciphers)